loongws/ppmessage/README.md

 [In Chinese 中文版](ppmessage/doc/zh-cn/README.md)

-# PPMessage - Plug and Play, Open, Open Source Online Customer Service System, iOS/Android In-App Messaging SDK, Intercom Alternative, Implemented with Python.
+# PPMessage

 With PPMessage, you can chat with visitor or customer via Web or mobile App as open source [Intercom](http://intercom.io) alternative.

 PPMessage targets to run on Linux, Mac OS X operation system.
-And PPMessage is a clearly API system which could be integrated with any open source Content Management System like Wordpress, Drupal and any commercial system even a e-commerce system.
+And PPMessage includes a clearly API system which could be integrated with any open source Content Management System like Wordpress, Drupal and any commercial system even a e-commerce system.

-PPMessage includes a backend system which exposes OAuth and Web service APIs, a frontend SDK named PPCom which run on your visitor or customer side, a frontend App named PPKefu which run on your service team side.
+PPMessage includes a series of frontend SDK named PPCom which run on your visitor or customer side, and a series of frontend App named PPKefu which run on your service team side.

-PPConsole is Web user interface of PPMessage and open sourced as well.
-After PPMessage backend running, PPConsole provided a Web interface to help the service team leader to setup the PPMessage system.
+PPConsole is Web admin interface of PPMessage and open sourced as well.
+After PPMessage backend running, PPConsole provided a Web interface to manager the PPMessage system.

 ## SUBPROJECTS